RetroDECK/ES-DE/GAMELISTS.md

 Everything is enclosed in a `<gameList>` tag.
 The information for each game or folder is enclosed in a corresponding tag (`<game>` or `<folder>`).
 Each piece of metadata is encoded as a string.

-As of EmulationStation Desktop Edition v1.0.0, there are no longer any references to game media files in gamelist.xml.
+As of EmulationStation Desktop Edition v1.0.0, there are no longer any references to game media files in `gamelist.xml`.
 Instead a media directory is used where the images and videos are simply matched against the ROM file names.
 As well, no absolute paths are used for the ROM files any longer.
-Instead a global ROM directory is configured and there are only relative references in the gamelist.xml files, starting with `./` as can be seen in the example above.
+Instead a global ROM directory is configured and there are only relative references in the `gamelist.xml` files, starting with `./` as can be seen in the example above.

 Please refer to [INSTALL.md](INSTALL.md) for more information on how the ROM and media directories are configured.